 Press Save button to create a model.

-The prefilled matching type is auto selected by DataGroomr based on the type of object field and it is generally not
+The prefilled matching type is auto selected by DataGroomr based on the type of field.

 • Text - compares text values.
 Default comparison type;